-If the resolution of the project and the files in your slideshow are different, black bars will appear.
-You can remove them by checking the Fit toframe option - the image resolution will be automatically fitted to the frame size.
+If the resolution of a project and the files in your slideshow are different, black bars will appear.
+You can remove them by checking the Fit to frame option - the image resolution will be automatically fitted to the frame size.